feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Line 2 — The human stakes:** Escalates to the person.
 Names them.
 States the most extreme consequence.
 Correct timeline is established here — if multiple people departed, the sequence is stated accurately.

 **Line 3 — The forward pull:** Opens two specific unresolved questions simultaneously.
 The first question is about the specific subject.
 The second question extends beyond the subject to something universal and personal for the viewer.
 Both questions must be concrete enough to form a mental image.
 Vague teases are not allowed.

-** Creator-specific hook override:** If Step 3D and Step 3H reveal that the creator does not open with the viewer's own experience — if they open with grand confident claims about the subject, a cold-open on the most extreme detail, or a piece of received wisdom being set up for dismantlement — apply that pattern instead.
-Document the creator-specific hook structure before writing the hook.
-The default structure above applies only when the creator's native hook pattern has not been established.

 ---